etn-ccis/blui-react-workflows/login-workflow/docs/migration-guide-3-4.md

 The `userData` parameter will now pass all data collected from the registration workflow, including custom data.

-The `validationCode` parameter now supports numbers or string.

 ```tsx
 // before
 completeRegistration: async (